-Subsequent events

-The actuary may reflect subsequent events in the valuation provided that doing so either increases the actuarial present value of the projected benefits at the calculation date or reduces the value of the pension plan's assets at the calculation date.

-Wind-up expenses

-- Since the actuary would assume that the pension plan has neither a surplus nor a deficit, windup expenses related to the resolution of surplus or deficit issues need not be considered. - In developing the assumption for expenses expected to be payable from the pension plan's assets to wind up the pension plan, the actuary would also make an assumption as to the solvency of the employer.
-The assumption with respect to the payment of expenses and the assumption with respect to the solvency of the employer would be consistent.

-3250 SOLVENCY VALUATION

-- A solvency valuation typically is a form of a hypothetical wind-up valuation required by law and the actuary should apply the standards for a hypothetical wind-up valuation unless: - Otherwise required by law; or - Otherwise permitted by law and stipulated by the terms of an appropriate engagement.
-[Effective December 31, 2010] - Examples of exceptions permitted by law for the preparation of a solvency valuation under the law of certain jurisdictions include: - Use of a value of assets other than market value; - Use of one or more assumptions that are not best estimate assumptions; or - Exclusion of certain benefits from the valuation.
+Subsequent events .12 The actuary may reflect subsequent events in the valuation provided that doing so either increases the actuarial present value of the projected benefits at the calculation date or reduces the value of the pension plan's assets at the calculation date.
+Wind-up expenses Since the actuary would assume that the pension plan has neither a surplus nor a deficit, windup expenses related to the resolution of surplus or deficit issues need not be considered.
+3250 SOLVENCY VALUATION .01 A solvency valuation typically is a form of a hypothetical wind-up valuation required by law and the actuary should apply the Standards of Practice for a hypothetical wind-up valuation unless otherwise required by law, or otherwise permitted by law and stipulated by the terms of an appropriate engagement.
+[Effective December 31, 2010] .02 Examples of exceptions permitted by law for the preparation of a solvency valuation under the law of certain jurisdictions include use of a value of assets other than market value, use of one or more assumptions that are not best estimate assumptions, or exclusion of certain benefits from the valuation.